MEV (Maximal Extractable Value)

 Regulatory Framework: Potential regulations treating MEV extraction as market manipulation, restricting certain strategies.

-Institutional Engagement: Large financial institutions entering MEV space, professionalizing extraction and reshaping market dynamics.
+Institutional Engagement: Large financial institutions entering the MEV space, professionalizing extraction and reshaping market dynamics.

 Cross-Chain Solutions: Solving MEV across multiple chains simultaneously as multi-chain applications proliferate.